arthurcro/arthurcro.github.io/_drafts/2020-03-11-pair-programming.markdown

 ## Speed & continuous code review

 Pair programming eliminates a lot of discussions during the pull requests review process by moving those during the development phase.
+In a pair, there is always one engineer responsible for coding, the other one for thinking ahead.
+By having this separation of concern, more thinking power goes into identifying issues, finding optimal solutions, avoiding common pitfalls as opposed when coding alone where one has to divide their thinking power between coding and ???.

 # How to get started 🛠